varithpu/Testudog/README.md

 ```
 rosrun testudog gazebo_controller
 ```
+The robot will start troting.
+Publish a geometry_msgs/Twist message to /cmd_vel topic to manually control the robot.
 # Running the Simulation - Navigation in a Maze
 1. Launch gazebo and robot model
 ```